All Episodes

 If you represent us as a nation, you have to be a statesman as often as you possibly can.

-If you were out there acting like a child and a juvenile, if I was acting like a child or a juvenile in the position that I'm in, I would like to believe we will call each other on the carpet for it.
+If you were out there acting like a child and a juvenile, if I was acting like a child or a juvenile in the position that I'm in, I would like to believe we would call each other on the carpet for it.

-Not to criticize them or insult them, but to remind them they don't just represent themselves.
+So if somebody's in that position, we need to do the same thing, not to criticize them or insult them, but to remind them they don't just represent themselves.

-Well then I'd be calling your show every I watch your show, and every day you're on, you irritate me with some of your opinions.
+Well, if I be calling your show every I watch your show, and every day you're on, you irritate me with some of your opinions.

-That's irritating you with my opinions.
+And when you get that's irritating you with my opinions.

-That's not me acting like a type.
+That's not me acting like a tight.

 There's a difference.

-Hey, listen, I know I know you're the time I listen to you.
+Hey, listen, I know you.

-You're better looking, you're charming, and you have uh I have I have less gray hair, and by the way, last but not least, I'm not cheap.
+And by the way, last but not least, I'm not cheap.

 You still owe me dinner.